Cyprus VAT

 Input VAT in Cyprus can be recovered for the period before registration:

-When the input tax does not entirely concern the purchase of goods and services for the purposes of the business or does not entirely concern supplies with the right to deduct VAT, then an apportionment is made to calculate the amount of input tax that can be recovered.
-In such cases it should be done:
+When the input tax does not entirely concern the purchase of goods and services for the business or does not entirely concern supplies with the right to deduct VAT, then an apportionment is made to calculate the amount of input tax that can be recovered.
+Apportionment takes place as follows:

-2. Apportionment between incomes with the right to deduct VAT and incomes without the right to deduct VAT e.g. a company that carries out exempted activities inside and outside the European Union.
+- Apportionment between incomes with the right to deduct VAT and income without the right to deduct VAT e.g. a company that carries out exempted activities inside and outside the European Union.

 All persons liable to Cyprus VAT must file a quarterly return within 40 days following the end of each quarter and pay the balance between output VAT (collected) and input VAT (paid).